 Need help finding a specific item in-store?
 Just ask Siri for the aisle number.

-That's just one of the ways 1,203 US internet users said they would use their voice assistant via their mobile device while shopping in-store, according to a May 2018 survey by Voicebot, a media property focusing on the voice-enabled web.
+That's just one of the ways 1,203 US internet users said they would use their voice assistant via their mobile device while shopping in-store, according to a May 2018 survey by Voicebot, a media property focusing on the voice-enabled web, in collaboration with Voysis, a voice artificial intelligence (AI) platform.

 Nearly 21% of respondents said they would ask their voice assistant for in-store help, while 17.6% would use their voice assistant to self-checkout.
 And that was a common theme.
 Out of the five responses given, three indicated that many would turn to their voice assistant rather than a sales associate while shopping in-store.